KeyboardRage/Berryfi/README.md

 ```

 ### Entity reference
+**What is an entity?**
+A specific person, a specific goal, and so on.
+In a person Type, you have name, email, and age fields.
+You populate those fields to create a person Entity.

+**Getting an Entity reference**
 To avoid unpredictably large amounts of data, Fibery loads somewhat "lazily".
-This is why all the entries are not loaded, however you can easily load them manually on demand.
+This is why all the Entities (entries) are not loaded, however you can easily load them manually on demand.

-Calling `.load()` on a `Type` will load all the `Entities` of a given `Type`, which can also take a couple of filters.
+Calling `.pull()` on a `Type` will load all the `Entities` of a given `Type`, which can also take a couple of filters.
 To avoid potential huge amounts of load, a default filter is used to limit the amount of returned/loaded `Entities`.
 This limit can be turned off.

-⚠ **Warning** Turning off filters result in a *huge* amount of `Entities` being returned and loaded, as Fibery has no limit on the amount of `Entities` you can have per `Type`—nor do they enforce an upper limit on max returned `Entities`.
+⚠ **Warning** Turning off filters may result in a *huge* amount of `Entities` being returned and loaded, as Fibery has no limit on the amount of `Entities` you can have per `Type`—nor do they enforce an upper limit on max returned `Entities`.
 ```js
 // Search cache for entities
 const someGoal = goal.entities.find(entity => entity.name === "A wonderful goal! 🚩");